 A Bounty of DIY Fall Wreaths

-The fall provides even more options it seems, from dried seed heads to moss to fresh vegetable and flowers, here are a few of my very favourite DIY wreaths:
+The fall provides even more options, it seems, from dried seed heads to moss to fresh vegetable and flowers.
+You can come up with endless creative ways to make a fall wreath, but here are a few ideas to get you started.
+Use these as a jumping-off point and let your imagination go wild!

-…or make a sweet rose hip wreath by stringing them on wire and hanging from a ribbon.
+…or make a sweet mini rose hip wreath by stringing them on wire shaped into a circle and hanging from a ribbon.

 This autumn wreath gets a burst of color from the ornamental gourds, pumpkins, and artichokes that decorate it.